Awesome 4th of July Outdoor Decor Ideas

 We stepped back to look and agreed that the flowers were a great addition.

-For a final touch, I added a “tailgate” to the truck ~ these 2 4th of July tags that I made last year.
-And a star.
-I a compulsive tweaker.
+For a final touch, I added a “tailgate” to the truck – two 4th of July tags that I made.
+And a blue star.
+I am a compulsive tweaker.

-vintage red truck with 4th of July decorations
+red truck on 4th of July vignette on the patio

-I added the mason jar lights to the side tables.
-Last year I made these for our patio umbrella.
-We just bought a brand new umbrella so we had to take down the mason jar lights.
+I added the mason jar lights that I made for our patio umbrella to the side tables.
+We just bought a brand-new umbrella, so we had to take down the Mason jar lights.

-Then I thought we needed more candles.
+Then we needed more candles.
 I keep these tall candles from Dollar Tree on hand because they are so easy to decorate.
-I’ll show you how I made these later this week.

 See the red shred in the round tray?
 That was Sweet Shark’s idea.
 The boy is getting good at this home decor thing.